Konfekt/vim-langtool/README.md

     command! -bang -nargs=* -complete=file -bar Make AsyncRun<bang> -auto=make -program=make
     ```

-The quickfix-window that lists them can then be opened by `:cwindow`.
+The (quickfix) window that lists the grammar mistakes can then be opened by `:cwindow` and they can be jumped to by `:cN` respectively `:cp`.

 To automatically open the location-list window after `LangTool`, add
 `autocmd QuickFixCmdPost lmake lwindow` to your `vimrc`, respectively `autocmd QuickFixCmdPost make cwindow` if you use one of those plug-ins.